12 Morning Habits of Successful People (Research-Backed)

 This is the engine behind habit stacking: anchor new habits onto existing ones so the chain pulls itself.
 Shoes go by the door, so the walk happens.
 Water glass sits by the coffee maker, so hydration happens.
 Friction is the enemy.
 Design it out.

-Sounds fluffy.
+Sounds simple.
 Is not.
 Morning-type people scored higher on proactivity and better career outcomes in a 2010 Randler study highlighted in Harvard Business Review, and proactivity is just another word for knowing what you want and moving toward it on purpose.

 Every great morning routine has a finish line.
 When you cross it, the routine is over and real work begins.
 Without a hard stop, "morning routine" becomes "procrastination in a tracksuit."